QUICK! Place a glass of wine on this mattress and jump on it!

 Not only have they taken a stab at IKEA but they’ve also parodied furniture brand De Rucci, an Aussie brand whose ads look like a waking nightmare.
 Here’s the original alongside the Koala redux.

 Nothing is sacred.
-They’ve also taken a stab at political leader’s Clive Palmer’s ads which look like they’ve been made in Microsoft paint.
-With the Koala twist, we’d say it’s quite the improvement ironically.
+They’ve also taken a stab at political leader’s Clive Palmer’s ads which look like they’ve been made in Microsoft Paint.
 Have a gander.

 Lastly, let’s not forget those hideous erectile dysfunction ads that would kill any….well, you know.
 Once again, Koala swoops in like a rabid marsupial and claws away at the competition, leaving their mark of wit, humour and damn good marketing.

-There are plenty of things that you can take away from Koala’s stellar marketing plan, all of which have already helped the brand become a household name despite its short tenure on the scene.
+There are plenty of things that you can take away from Koala’s stellar marketing plan, all of which have already helped the brand become a household name – proving that they really are here to stay.

 One is that it’s absolutely crucial to be fully aware of your target demographic.
 Be sure to find out where their usual haunts are (online or not) and research their behaviours.
 The type of humour engaged in these ads show just how far Koala has gone into ensuring that their ads are hitting the money every time their target segment views them.